Finding the Right Fertilizer For Your Lawn

 - Not worrying about over-fertilization.
 Because organic fertilizers naturally break down slower, it’s hard to overdo it.
 When overapplied, chemical fertilizers can become toxic and kill your plants.
 Discover the dangers of over-fertilizing here.

 - Saving money by making your own compost.
-Using natural sources in substitute for store-bought fertilizer and can help to rejuvenate your lawn without depleting your wallet.
+Using natural sources as a substitute for store-bought fertilizer and can help to rejuvenate your lawn without depleting your wallet.
 Start your own compost with tips in our fertilization ebook.

 The Disadvantages of Using Organic Fertilizer